-In terms of its charter, general management of the IT function includes the following broad responsibilities:
+In terms of the IT steering committee’s charter, general management of the IT function includes the following broad responsibilities pertaining to:

-- Optimisation of the value contributed by IT to the business in a cost-effective manner.
+- Optimising the value contributed by IT to the business in a cost-effective manner.

 - Ensuring that adequate and appropriate IT resources are available to support the group’s objectives.